brunovsc/fork_iOS_referenceProjects/README.md

 - [SwiftEntryKit](https://github.com/huri000/SwiftEntryKit) - A highly customizable popups, alerts and banners presenter for iOS.
 It offers various presets and is written in pure Swift.
 - [FFPopup](https://github.com/JonyFang/FFPopup) - ⛩FFPopup is a lightweight library for presenting custom views as a popup.
 - [PopupView](https://github.com/exyte/PopupView) - Toasts and popups library written with SwiftUI.
-- [MijickPopupView](https://github.com/Mijick/PopupView) - Popups presentation made simple with SwiftUI.
+- [MijickPopups](https://github.com/Mijick/Popups) - Popups, popovers, sheets, alerts, toasts, banners, (...) presentation made simple.
+Written with and for SwiftUI.

 **[back to top](#contributing-and-collaborating)**